-The outermost layer of cells covering an animal or plant.
+The epidermis is the outermost layer of cells covering an animal or plant.
 In vertebrates it is the thinner of two layers of skin, the other being the dermis.
 The epidermis may bear a variety of specialized structures, such as hair and feathers.
 The thickness of the human epidermis varies in different types of skin; it is only 0.05 mm thick on the eyelids, and is 1.5 mm thick on the palms and the soles of the feet.
 The epidermis contains the melanocytes, the Langerhans' cells (involved in the immune system in the skin), Merkel cells, and sensory nerves.

 In invertebrates, the epidermis is normally only one cell thick and often secretes a non-cellular protective cuticle.
 Likewise in plants, there is an epidermis one cell-layer thick covered in aerial parts by a cuticle.
 Some plant epidermal cells are modified to form guard cells or hairs of various types.